Caffeine in Matcha: Explained from Content to Health Benefits and Recommended Daily Intake

 Yes, decaffeinated matcha is available, although it is not sold at Yamamotoyama.

-Decaffeinated matcha has had the caffeine removed during the manufacturing process, so it may have a slightly different taste and aroma than regular matcha, but it often offers similar health and nutritional benefits.
+Decaffeinated matcha has had the caffeine removed during the manufacturing process, so its taste and aroma may be slightly different from regular matcha.

-Recently, decaffeinated matcha has become available on the market, with a wide variety of brands to choose from.
-It's an easy product for health-conscious people to incorporate into their daily routine to enjoy a relaxing moment, so it's definitely worth giving it a try.
+Recently, the number of decaffeinated matcha teas has increased, and there are many different brands to choose from.
+It's an easy product to incorporate into your daily routine to enjoy a relaxing moment, so we recommend you give it a try.

 4. Is it okay for children to drink matcha?